Opened in 2008, our growing Silicon Valley office is home to more than 20 lawyers.

 Assignments and training

-Summer associates are encouraged to work with lawyers in all practice groups on a wide range of assignments and attend training events hosted by the Hogan Lovells Academy.
+Summer associates are encouraged to work with lawyers in all practice groups on a wide range of assignments and attend training events hosted by HL Learn.

 We look for candidates with the intellect, creativity, skills, and commitment needed to provide our clients with the high quality and effective service they have come to expect from Hogan Lovells.
 Lawyers from the Silicon Valley office conduct interviews at several area law schools.
 Please contact your law school's career services or placement office to sign up for an on-campus interview.